 The fund was originally capped at $500,000, but due to the high number of applications, an additional $500,000 of investment was provided for a total of $1 million.

-123 not-for-profit organisations received financial support for community-led initiatives that improve women and girls’ access to sport and active recreation activities to support their wider wellbeing.
+120 not-for-profit organisations received funding for community-led initiatives that improve women and girls’ access to sport and active recreation activities to support their wider wellbeing.
+Below are some of their stories and examples of the fund in action.

 This opportunity was a one-off fund, and the Ministry does not provide additional sponsorship or financial support.